GoogleCloudPlatform/IoT-Icebreaker/README.md

 # Run the IoT developer kit icebreaker in your own project

 This example code shows how to use Google Cloud Platform to process sensor data and publish it to Cloud PubSub.
 It is available to test drive at http://cloud.google.com/solutions/iot/ as an icebreaker demonstration for a developer prototyping kit based on the [SeeedStudio BeagleBone Green Wireless](http://www.seeedstudio.com/wiki/Beaglebone_green_wireless).
-This is not an official Google product.
+However this is not an official Google product.

 ## How it works